resoursea/api/README.md

 First [install Go](https://golang.org/doc/install) and setting up your [GOPATH](http://golang.org/doc/code.html#GOPATH).

-Then install the Resoursea package:
+Install the Resoursea package:

 ~~~
 go get github.com/resoursea/api
 ~~~

-Create a new Resource and call the `api` to route the Resource for you.
-Now you can call the standard Go server to provide the resource on the network.
-Create a file as shown below and save as `main.go`.
+To create your service all you have to do is create ordinary Go **structs** and call the `api.newRouter` to route them for you.
+Then, just call the standard Go server to provide the resources on the network.

+## Hello World

+Save the code below in a file named `main.go`.

 ~~~ go
 package main